gaultier/blog/rust_underscore_vars.md

 ## Context

-I realized it when writing code for this very blog, to implement live-reloading: one thread watches the file system, and when a change is noticed, it signals another thread, which sends an event to the browser, to tell it to reload the page:
+I realized it when writing code for this very blog, to implement live-reloading: one thread watches the file system, and when a change is noticed, it signals another thread, which sends an event to the browser, to reload the page:

 ```rust
 fn live_reload(